Blog

-The failure mode the approval queue prevents
+The failure mode the owner checkpoint prevents

 An autonomous agent at month one looks great.
 The demo runs.
 The first ten emails go out.
 The first three CRM updates land.
 The team is impressed.